exercism/exalysis/track/twofer/tpl/use-string-placeholder.md

-- every value type can be formatted with the place-holder `%%v`.
-One of Go's strengths is the type system.
-You have the advantages of Go's type system in formatting as well if you use the correct placeholder for each type.
-A strings placeholder is `%%s`.
-The type specific placeholders also offer more options for formatting that type.
-For example the placeholder for floats `%%f` can also specify the precision: `%%.2f`.
+- Tip: any type of value in Go can be printed using the format character `%%v`.
+However, there's also a different format for each type (for example `%s` for strings).
+The type specific formats also offer more options for formatting that type.
+For example the format `%%f`, for `float` values, can also specify the precision: `%%.2f`.